AWegnerGitHub/awegnergithub.github.io-content/2020_05_01_planting_garden.md

 ## Transplanting

-Ten days after the initial pods were put in to the nurseries, we had sprouts that were touching the roof of the nursery.
+Ten days after the initial pods were put into the nurseries, we had sprouts that were touching the roof of the nursery.
 I figured it was time to transplant some of the more mature ones.
 Even though we were a week and a half later, there were not sprouts in all of the pods.
 We didn't transplant those.